digbmc/germantown-y/docs/advanced.md

 Jekyll also uses [liquid](https://jekyllrb.com/docs/liquid/), a templating languge.
 Liquid is easy to find - every line of liquid code has {} around it.
 You don't need to know it in detail, but it's good to recognize, and if you need to know something about it, there's a good chance it will be in the documentation.

 ### Folders
-- _data: Data is where the metadata is stored, along with other CSV files that configure elements of the site.
+- _data: data is where the metadata is stored, along with other CSV files that configure elements of the site.
-- _exhibits: Where exhibit posts are stored
+- _exhibits: where exhibit posts are stored
-- _includes: this is where all the [features] are stored.
+- _includes: this is where all the [features](../_includes/feature/) are stored.
 The subfolders are cb (information about collection builder), features, head (for including information in the `<head>` element), index (features used mostly on the homepage), and js (features that use [Javascript](https://www.w3schools.com/js/default.asp))
 - _layouts: if you look in the pages folder, most of the markdown files have a layout variable in the front matter. layouts take the content in the markdown file and format them according to different files in this folder
 - _sass: this folder contains the [SASS](https://sass-lang.com/documentation/) used for the site's styling
 - _site: this is the folder that stores the output of pages generated by Jekyll.
-You'll notice that the folder is less bright than the others, that's because _site is in the [.gitignore](https://git-scm.com/docs/gitignore) file.
+You'll notice that the folder is grey instead of white: that's because _site is in the [.gitignore](https://git-scm.com/docs/gitignore) file.
 When the site builds, it doesn't track that folder.
-- .github/workflows (look into this one...)
+- .github/workflows: this folder contains a .yml file github needs to deploy the site.
-- .jekyll-cache (also look into this one)
+- .jekyll-cache: this folder contains files that help Jekyll build the site
 - assets: various assets used to generate the site.
 Subfolders are css, data, img, js, lib, and pics.
 Aside from adding pictures that aren't in the metadata (ex. project work), there shouldn't be a reason to work in this folder.
 - docs: where documentation is stored, along with a folder for the screenshots used
 - objects: archive items that are stored locally